hbgl/cond-comp/README.md

 # Conditional compilation

-This library provides a mechanism to alter JavaScript code via `if` statements that can be statically evaluated at build time.
+This library allows you to alter JavaScript code through `if` statements that can be statically evaluated at build time.

 ## Example